34 Best Things to Do in Medellin, Colombia

 On this four-hour private tour, you'll be taken by a local guide to multiple eateries where you can try things like arepas, empanadas, and tropical fruits.
 You'll also get to taste a traditional Colombian spirit, among many other drinks and dishes.

-Accommodation in close proximity to Sabaneta
+🏨 Accommodations close to Sabaneta

 Bike around downtown